1 Jamaica Country Profile

 • In the absence of an invoice, a Bill Of Sight is done by the Customs Officer.

 • The UN as a donor would not be required to get a charity certificate.
-The receiving party however are required to present the above documents.
+The receiving party, however, is required to present the above documents.

 Transit Regime